 What is Low SSD life?

 Solid-state drives, or SSDs, work faster and use up less battery power than good old HDDs.
-The bad thing about SSDs is their limited lifespans.
+The bad thing about SSDs is their limited lifespan.
 The even worse thing is that they can fail without warning and take all your data with them.

 Low SSD life means your drive’s lifespan is about to end.
 If you got a Low SSD life alert from CleanMyMac X, back up your data so that you don’t lose it when the disk fails.